-Keep reading for Bike Perfect's choice of the best mountain bikes for under £1000 or if you are not sure what to look for, skip to our guide covering what to look for when buying the best mountain bike under £1000.
+Keep reading for Bike Perfect's choice of the best mountain bikes for under $1000 or if you are not sure what to look for, check out to guide covering what to look for when buying the best mountain bikes at the bottom of this article.

 A 10-speed Shimano Deore drivetrain and Tektro brakes offer plenty of functional performance.
 Wheels are WTP ST i30 which give a good wide platform for the Schwalbe Magic Mary/Nobby Nic tire combo which are plenty grippy enough to offset the rolling speed sacrifices.